Sulpitius Pius

 Various miracles performed by him.

-[17] A certain Gunthoaldus brought before the feet of the blessed man his son, about ten years old, whose throat had so adhered to his tongue that intelligible speech had never been uttered from his mouth: he made the whole situation known.
-But the Bishop, moved by human compassion, with groaning and sighs raised his eyes and palms toward heaven at the same time; He obtains the power of speech for a mute by the sign of the Cross. he invoked with tears poured forth in full faith Christ, who is God over all, and after offering a prayer, he touched the boy's tongue and impressed the sign of the Cross upon it.
-Immediately the tongue was freed, and with various responses in conversation he speaks wonderfully to this day.
-Stupendous deeds follow upon the illustrious and glorious signs.
+[17] A certain Gunthoaldus brought his son, a boy of about ten years, whose throat so adhered to his tongue that an articulate word had never been uttered from his mouth, and laid him at the feet of the blessed man: he made known the whole matter.
+And the Bishop, moved by human compassion, with groans and sighs raised his eyes and hands together to heaven; invoked Christ, He obtains speech for a mute boy by the sign of the Cross. who is God over all, with tears poured forth in total faith, and having offered prayer, touched the boy's tongue and impressed the sign of the cross upon it.
+Instantly the tongue was freed, and he speaks wonderfully with various responses of speech to this day.
+Stupendous things follow upon splendid and glorious signs.

-[20] Not long afterward a far more illustrious miracle follows.
-When one of the rustics had voluntarily thrown himself into the river to relieve the summer heat, he was immediately bound by the snares of Satan and his life was violently cut short.
-This place is situated not far from the house of the basilica, where the Saint of God was reclining with the Brothers at a meal in a certain portico for the sake of refreshment.
-Meanwhile, a certain old woman, who was standing at a distance, suddenly signaled with her hand to the servants who were attending in the sight of the blessed Bishop.
-But they tried to ascertain the meaning of the matter through one of their fellow servants.
-And when they came to the place, the woman indicated that a certain man had been submerged in the depths and had lost his breath.
-Then she summoned her companions and reported it to the Bishop, who ordered the recovered body to be kept until the Ninth Hour.
-And when all had finished their meal, he went to a place of prayer: and indeed, immediately, just as he had requested, he obtained the restoration to life of the lifeless man.
-But he decided to let three hours pass from the Sixth Hour, so that no one would doubt that the man had truly been dead.
-At length he rose from prayer, He restores to life by the sign of the Cross one drowned in the river. and commanded the lifeless body to be placed before him, and raising his hand he impressed the image of the Cross: with his breath restored, the limbs of the dead man moved in every direction: at the voice of the Bishop he quickly rose up unharmed; having recovered his strength, he returned home on his own feet.
+[20] Not long afterward follows a far more illustrious miracle.
+When one of the peasants, to alleviate the summer heat, had of his own accord thrown himself into the river, he was instantly bound by the snares of Satan and violently lost his life.
+This place is not far from the dwelling of the basilica, where the Saint of God was reclining with the brothers in a kind of dining alcove for the sake of refreshment.
+Meanwhile a certain old woman, who was standing at some distance, suddenly signaled with her hand to the attendants who were standing in the sight of the blessed Bishop.
+And they tried through one of their fellow servants to inquire what the matter was.
+And when they came to the place, the woman indicated that someone had sunk to the bottom and had lost his breath.
+Then he summoned his companions, reported to the Bishop, who commanded the body to be pulled out and kept until the ninth hour.
+And when all had been fed, he went to his place of prayer: and indeed, immediately as he had asked, he had elicited the restoration of the lifeless man.
+But for this reason he believed three hours should pass from the sixth hour, so that no one might doubt that he had truly been dead.
+At length he rose from prayer, He restores a man drowned in the river to life by the sign of the Cross. and commanded the lifeless body to be placed before him, and raising his hand impressed the image of the Cross: the dead man's limbs moved as his spirit was restored: at the voice of the Bishop he quickly arose in good health; having regained his vigor he returned by his own steps.

 Annotations